phamous2day/ldt/uxNotes.md

 ## What is Data?

-*It's Objective — it never lies
+* It's Objective — it never lies
-*Made of people
+* Made of people
-*More data is better
+* More data is better

 How to collect Objective data:

-*analytics
+* analytics
-*clickTale
+* clickTale
-*A/B Testing
+* A/B Testing
-*search logs
+* search logs
-*eye-tracking
+* eye-tracking

 ## Statistics

-1&2: Sessions, users | Unique visits (high quality, high quantity)
+1. 2.
+Sessions, users | Unique visits (high quality, high quantity)
 3. page views
 4. pages per visit
 5. time per visit